hbctraining/scRNA-seq/lessons/04_clustering_cells.md

 * Understand how to determine the most variable genes for the gene expression
 * Utilize methods for evaluating the selection of PCs to use for clustering
 * Perform clustering of cells based on significant PCs
-* Evaluate whether clustering artifacts are present
-* Determine the quality of clustering with PCA, tSNE and UMAP plots and understand when to re-cluster
-* Assess known cell type markers to hypothesize cell type identities of clusters

 # Single-cell RNA-seq clustering analysis